 Reading crochet charts doesn’t have to be as difficult as you might think.
 Because they are actually just symbols that equals a stitch put into a combination.

-Example: The chain stitches will have a specific symbol.
-While the single crochet stitches will have a different specific symbol.
+Example: The chain stitches will have a specific symbol and the single crochet stitches will have a different specific symbol.

 When the different stitches with specific symbols are put into a combination it ends up as a drawing of exactly how the stitches you crochet fits together.